No one chooses when illness comes nor trials of any kind.

 Looking Ahead: It's a busy week, and I must say the novelty of a new school year has worn off already.
 Man, I didn't even make it to October.
 I think our weekend was so full and a bit taxing for me personally that I am really not looking forward to doing it all over again this week.

-concluding summer activity overlapping with a fall activity beginning, making it a packed-more-than-usual kind of week.
+We also have a concluding summer activity overlapping with a fall activity beginning, making it a packed-more-than-usual kind of week.

 But, I am scheduled to have my hair cut and colored, so all will be right with the world by Tuesday night. ;)